wilcoxen-courses/e170-func/README.md

     1. After the loop completes, the function should return `val`.

-1. After the functions are defined, `npv.py` should compute and print the NPV of the cash flow in each of the three files.
+1. After the functions are defined, `npv.py` should compute and print the NPV of the cash flow in each of the three files using an interest rate of 5 percent.
 The print statement should give the name of the input file and then the NPV rounded to the nearest integer.

 ### Submitting